 Our success could be adversely affected by the performance of our manachised and franchised hotels, over which we have lesser control compared to our leased hotels.
 As of December 31, 2012, we manachised and franchised approximately 55.1% of our hotels, and we plan to further increase the number of manachised and franchised hotels to increase our national presence in China.
 Our franchisees for both our manachised and franchised hotels may not be able to develop hotel properties on a timely basis, which could adversely affect our growth strategy and may impact our ability to collect fees from them on a timely basis.
 Furthermore, given that our franchisees are typically responsible for the costs of developing and operating the hotels, including renovating the hotels to our standards, and all of the operating expenses, the quality of our manachised and franchised hotel operations may be diminished by factors beyond our control and our franchisees may not successfully operate hotels in a manner consistent with our standards and requirements.
 Our manachised and franchised hotels are also operated under our brand names.
 If our brands are misused by any of our franchisees, there may be an adverse impact on our business reputation and brand image.
-In addition, like any operators in service-oriented industries, we are subject to customer complaints, negardless of their nature and validity, may affect our reputation.
-If any of our franchisees defaults or commits wrongdoings, there could be situations where the franchisee is not in a position to sufficiently compensate us for losses which we may have suffered as a result of such defaults or wrongdoings, we may not be able to identify problems and make timely responses and, as a result, our image and reputation may suffer, which may have a material adverse effect on our results of operations.
+In addition, like any operators in service-oriented industries, we are subject to customer complaints and we may face complaints from unsatisfied customers who are unhappy with the standard of service offered by our franchisees.
+Any complaints, regardless of their nature and validity, may affect our reputation, thereby adversely affecting the results of our operations.
+We may also have to incur additional costs in placating any customers or salvaging our reputation.
+If any of our franchisees defaults or commits wrongdoings, there could be situations where the franchisee is not in a position to sufficiently compensate us for losses which we may have suffered as a result of such defaults or wrongdoings.
+While we ultimately can take action to terminate our franchisees that do not comply with the terms of our franchise agreements or commit wrongdoings, we may not be able to identify problems and make timely responses and, as a result, our image and reputation may suffer, which may have a material adverse effect on our results of operations.